Best Amazon Prime Day 2018 deals: Phones, cases, accessories and more

 Editors' Note: This story was first published July 11 at 3:40 a.m.
 PT, and will be updated throughout the Prime Day event with additional deals.

-Discuss: Best Amazon Prime Day 2018 deals: Phones, cases, accessories, Galaxy Note 8, Essential phone, Moto G6
+Discuss: Best Amazon Prime Day 2018 phone deals: $300 off Galaxy Note 8 and LG V35 ThinQ

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.